ADJECTIVE DEFINITION AND EXERCISES:

 Comparative: Use more beautiful more beautiful

-Superlative Degree: This form of an adjective is used when comparing three or more nouns or groups of nouns.
+Superlative Degree: This form of adjective is used when comparing three or more nouns or groups of nouns.

 It indicates that one noun has the highest or lowest degree of the quality described by the adjective compared to all others.